• Skip to primary navigation

 Levain Bakery Cookies

-I am in New York, so it is a perfect time to share a Levain Bakery Choc Chip Cookie recipe.
-In a couple of days it will be Independence day and time to make an all American cookie.
-So Happy 4th July.
+I am in New York, so it is a perfect time to share a Levain Bakery Copy-cat chocolate chip Cookie recipe.
+In a couple of days, it will be Independence Day and the time to make an all-American cookie.

 Levain Bakery Cookies

-Levain has been baking cookies and keeping people in lines since 1994, and ever since that time they have also been donating the left overs at the end of each day to Charity.
-This may not be so good for the hungry as I can’t imagine how much they must have left at the end of the day.
+Levain has been baking cookies and keeping people in line since 1994, and ever since that time, they have also been donating the leftovers at the end of each day to Charity.
+This may not be so good for the hungry, as I can’t imagine they have much left at the end of the day.
 It was started by Connie who was in banking and Pam in Fashion.
 They wanted to make the best chocolate chip cookies in the world.
 The oven is still on.

 Levain Bakery Cookies

-This recipe is a bit of a mash up of the many that are on line.
-One thing is for sure that when a bakery becomes this famous there are people with obsessions and many of them are out there making and remaking till they are happy.
+This recipe is a bit of a mash-up of the many that are online, but I feel like it is perfect.
+Lovely and soft inside with plenty of chocolate chips and a few crunchy nuts.
+One thing is for sure, this bakery has become an obsession for many.
 I am very happy with the recipe I have.
 It’s perfect.
-The cookies are giant, crispy on the outside and doughy on the inside.
 I have one thing to do before the fireworks on the fourth of July are packed away and I am on a plane back to Australia, and that is visit for the third time this trip………

 Levain Bakery Cookies